2017-fall-os/shell-jmyanez/shell/ReadMe.txt

 ## Collaborations

-For this lab i worked with Danner Pacheco, for debbuging purposes and with Ulises Martinez who explained me how did a bash actually worked regarding searching for the files and paths.
-And explained me about how the sytem calls worked, and used the programs provided by Dr Freudenthal as guides to learn how to use the system calls.
+In this second part of the lab i collaborate with the following people, Ulises Martinez explained me how did pipes worked and minor debuggin purposes, Danner Pacheco also explained me his point of view regarding pipes and also minor debbugin issues.
 ##